zaiDsiddiq/Calculator-Python/README.md

-# Calculator-Python
+# Python Calculator

-A simple command-line calculator build using Python.
+A beginner-friendly command-line calculator built using Python.
+This code only consists of Python basics, advance coding will be update sooner.

 ## Features